-We recognise that many concerns and/or disclosures may have both safeguarding and diversity and inclusion elements to them.
-This policy reflects this through its reporting procedures, which replicate the safeguarding concern reporting procedures.
+We recognise that many concerns and/or disclosures may have safeguarding, diversity and inclusion elements to them.
+This policy reflects this through its reporting procedures, which replicate the safeguarding concern reporting procedures outlined by the LTA.

 This Policy strives to minimise risk and support our venue, programmes, events and individuals to deliver and experience a positive tennis experience for everyone.
 The Reporting Procedures in page 2 outlines how to respond to safeguarding or discrimination concerns/disclosures.